teambvd/UnRAID-Performance-Compendium/containers/postgres.md

 I do all my maintenance at once on databases, usually as part of a scheduled outage where I'm already undertaking other operations (e.g. nextcloud upgrade, disk replacement, or quarterly {if I remember...} server reboot).
 It's just 'cleaner', at least for me.

 ## Backups

-***WORK IN PROGRESS / TBD - has to be done on a per connection basis and isn't persistent, which means this requires container modification***

 There are two 'standard' options when it comes to backups; using pgAdmin, and via commandline using 'psql'.
 In addition, there are countless other methods/tools as well, and we'll touch on < however many I do >: